Hi Again!

 When I prayed about what I should write in this posting and heard the Lord say, “Sexuality,” I said, “Ooh…no, thank you, Lord.
 I don’t want to write about that.”
 One reason is that sex is a subject too many people have too complicated of a relationship with.
 And another big reason is that I’m not a psychologist, a sexologist, or a Dr. Phil, so what do I really know?

 But since my book, Hanging Out with the Most High God, Books One and Two, along with this blog, is geared toward anyone in the LGBTQ community who is curious about and open to having a relationship with Christ that leads us straight to God, then speaking about sexuality is a necessity.
-Society at large and gay people themselves define gays through the lens of sexuality, though they see things differently.
-I am thankful I feel at peace before God with my spiritual self and my sexuality.
-Knowing this, I answered the still, small voice that speaks peace to my soul, “Okay, Lord, what shall I write?”
+Society at large and gay people themselves define gays through the lens of sexuality, though gay people see the whole picture.
+It’s not all just about sex.
+You know, like heterosexuals.
+As for myself, I am thankful I feel at peace before God with my spiritual self and my sexual self, and so, knowing this, I answered the still, small voice that speaks peace to my soul and said, “Okay, Lord, what shall I write?”

 What I heard next rang even deeper – “Just be sure to tell them I love them.”

-Putting God first in our lives is the key to walking freely in an ofttimes rainy world under the umbrella of His love and grace—wanting to understand him instead of trying to figure him out, telling Him what He can and cannot do.
-Through studying and reaching for understanding, we learn in our everyday lives that His love is the most effective love on the face of the earth—if you like rest, peace, and some days of unspeakable joy.
+Putting God first is the key to walking freely under the umbrella of His love and grace in an ofttimes rainy world.
+It’s the key to wanting and learning to understand Him instead of trying to figure him out, telling Him what He can and cannot do and whom He can and cannot love.
+Through studying the Bible and other great books about God and reaching for understanding, we learn in our everyday lives that His love is the most effective love on the face of the earth.
+That is, if you like living in a restful and peaceful state with many days of unspeakable joy.
+And if you get the hang of living for God, this is how you’ll spend your days; this will become your life.

-Since God’s love is no respecter of the person (Acts 10:34), I’ve asked why some people think it’s their right to take His love away from others and why some think it’s their sole purpose to take His love from anyone who’s gay.
-This is what some mainstream churches have taught, with many of those who deny God’s love to gays not truly believing in God even.
-But they think they have the right to strip Him away from gay folks anyway, doing this with nothing but their Grandmom’s religion as their proof of righteousness?
+Since God’s love is no respecter of the person (Acts 10:34), I’ve asked why some people think it’s their right to take His love away from those who aren’t like them and why some think it’s their sole purpose to take His love from anyone who’s gay, with many of those who deny God’s love to gays not truly believing in God or obeying Him themselves.
+However, they still think they have the right to strip God away from gay folks, doing this with nothing but their Grandmom’s religion as their proof of righteousness.
 They live the hatred and fear they’ve been taught from their Grandmom’s church or their Grandmom, and no one can tell them that hate and fear should never, under any circumstance, be taught alongside the word of God.

-I read somewhere recently that even though the Pope accepts that gays are going to be gays, saying that God loves them – which is true – he doesn’t trust that they can not act on their sexual needs, so he doesn’t want them signing up for the priesthood.
+I read somewhere recently that even though the Pope accepts that gays are going to be gays but says that God loves them – which is true – he doesn’t trust that they cannot act on their sexual needs, so he doesn’t want them signing up for the priesthood.
 Just a note to the Pope: Celibacy is a choice.
 Gays are capable of making that choice, too.
-And it’s good for them to come into the priesthood knowing who they are when making that choice, as opposed to making the “celibacy choice” because of trying to cure themselves.
-People entering the priesthood because of wanting to be cured, like men used to do with heterosexual marriages, are those who should not be desired in the priesthood.
+It’s good for them to come into the priesthood knowing who they are when making that choice, as opposed to making the “celibacy choice” because of trying to cure themselves and learning that they can’t.
+People entering the priesthood because of wanting to be cured, like some men used to do with heterosexual marriages, are those who should be weeded out and not desired into the priesthood.
+If someone makes a contract with celibacy, they are required to give up their sexuality.
+One is not required to give up their sexuality to be loved by God.
+We bring gay people in by expecting them to love and serve God the way it is expected of everyone without worrying about whom and how they love.

 Gordon Bell was born in South Jersey where he also grew up and has lived happily in the San Francisco Bay Area since 1981.
 He now lives in Oakland, CA, and is married to his best friend Jon.